lightningorb/chatJeepTea/README.md

 ## Contributing

 We welcome contributions to ChatJeepTea!
 To get started, simply fork this repository and submit a pull request with your changes.
+Please commit often.

 ## License